alexeyhimself/web-monitor/README.md

 # web-monitor

 ## About
 Python app that checks availability of specified HTTP service.
+It runs forever and checks specified URL(s) for reply within specified timeout and with specified period.
 * If service is HTTP(S) available, then HTTP(S) response code will be printed to stdio.
-* If service is HTTP(S) unavailable, then either ConnectionError or Timeout (more than 10s wait) error will be printed to stdio.
+* If service is HTTP(S) unavailable, then either ConnectionError or Timeout error will be printed to stdio.
 * If any other error will occur, reason will be printed to stdio.

 ## How to install